iambumblehead/worldtime/README.md

    returns a `calendar unit` object from the unicode file.

-   the following units are defined by the unicode files:
+   the following units are defined by the unicode files and are valid _unitTypes_:

       "months",
       "days",